dkmur/rdmStats/README.md

 - after changing or adding fences always execute setting.run to populate column st
 ```
 <BR>
-Nore 1: grafana templates will group before first `_` meaning for instance in the example above when looking at stats for area Newyork without specifying a fence the 2 mon areas will be combined
+Nore 1: grafana templates will group before first "_" meaning for instance in the example above when looking at stats for area Newyork without specifying a fence the 2 mon areas will be combined<BR>
 Note 2: mon area stats are delayed by one hour compared to quest/spawnpoint and (non existent) worker stats

-## 3 Grafana
+## 4 Grafana
 - Install Grafana, more details can be found at https://grafana.com/docs/grafana/latest/installation/debian/#install-from-apt-repository or if you prefer to use docker <https://hub.docker.com/r/grafana/grafana>
 - Create datasource on rdmStats db
 - Add datasource name to config.ini
 - After executing settings.run, import the dashboards from rdmStats/grafana by selecting ``+`` and then import

-## 4 Updates
+## 5 Updates
 - depending on changes but to be safe, pull+execute settings.run+update crontab
 - replace changed grafana templates
 <BR>